Starting small with digitalization in retail before embarking on high-cost investments.

 The approach allows you to cache your content on multiple servers around the world, so it can be delivered from the one located closest to a website visitor.
 Uploadcare’s clients get their media assets delivered via our CDN.
 Plus, they use our Adaptive Delivery service for image processing to compress and scale images.
 Decreasing image file sizes inevitably leads to decreasing total page weight.

 A high website speed ensures both increased customer satisfaction and higher rankings in search engines.
 A better PageSpeed Score leads to a greater number of website visitors, which leads to more purchases.
 Hence, compressing your data and streamlining your web performance is the number one step in attracting and keeping more customers.

 Consumers expect businesses to provide an immersive, dynamic experience characterized by rich interactions and imagery.
 To satisfy their customers, retailers must ensure optimal viewing on multiple devices, screen types, and different operating systems.
 Certain tools, like Adaptive Delivery, provide automatic image optimization and adjustment on the go, which leads to longer shopping sessions, more pages viewed per session, and higher conversion rates.

 Retailers should provide users with a mobile version of their website which displays quickly and reliably on any mobile device.
-To achieve this, even under low bandwidth conditions, they should compress their content and optimize images to ensure that high-quality visuals are delivered to any end user despite his/her geographical location.
+To achieve this, even under low bandwidth conditions or when users do not bother clearing the smartphone cache regularly, they should compress their content and optimize images to ensure that high-quality visuals are delivered to any end user despite his/her geographical location.

 Cross-channel cart synchronization and real-time product updates, order tracking across all touchpoints, and unified storefronts are only some of the issues which must be taken into account when a retailer is planning to go mobile.
 A unified approach allows retailers to sync sales channels, and this is especially important now, when 60% of shopping experiences start and end on separate devices.